 These days we have the added flexibility of digital tools and computers running powerful sampling software.
 What’s more, you can access huge libraries of high-quality, copyright-free sounds that have been recorded and organized specifically for sampling.

-Your music production software probably has a selection of sample libraries built in, and you can further extend your range via platforms like sounds.com.
+Your music production software probably has a selection of sample libraries built in, which is a great place to start.

 How Are Samples Used?